Venture capital in Poland: Sunfish Partners

 Sunfish Partners is an early stage VC that invests in Polish deep tech startups.
 Sunfish Partners has offices in Warsaw and Berlin and launched its PLN 65M (€15M) fund in March 2019.
 Focused on B2B startups, Sunfish Partners typically invests PLN 2M in the first round and reserves an additional PLN 2M for follow-on investments in subsequent rounds.
 Before Sunfish Partners, its partners had founded, supported, or financed more than 30 companies, primarily in Germany.

 TDJ Pitango Ventures

-A joint venture of the Polish family industrial group TDJ and the Israeli fund Pitango Ventures.
-Backed by the state agency National Center for Research and Development, it's the leader in the 2019's Startup Poland VC funds rank, having invested €10.6M into 5 startups within one year.
+TDJ Pitango Ventures is a joint venture of the Polish family industrial group TDJ and Pitango.
+Backed by the state agency National Center for Research and Development, it was the leader in the 2019's Startup Poland VC funds rank, having invested €10.6M into 5 startups within one year.
 TDJ Pitango Ventures invests in early and growth phases, investing US$1M–5M (€0.9M–4.5M) per round in technology startups operating on large and quickly growing markets.